-Drugs, alcohol, and tobacco: Drugs, alcohol, and smoking materials (including, but not limited to, all forms of e-cigarettes, vaporizer pens, vaporizers, Last revised on June 21, 2023 e-hookahs, etc.) are prohibited in the school, on the campus, and at off-campus school functions.
+• Drugs, alcohol, and tobacco: Drugs, alcohol, and smoking materials (including, but not limited to, all forms of e-cigarettes, vaporizer pens, vaporizers, e-hookahs, etc.) are prohibited in the school, on the campus, and at off-campus school functions.
 Likewise, students are prohibited from being under the influence of drugs, alcohol and from smoking while at school, on campus and at off-campus school functions.